Ontario and Canada Legal Rights Explained

 (h) Summary

-Otherwise, the providing of "proof", "verification" and sworn affidavits (ie. the application form) - in other words, documentary EVIDENCE - are not required in law.
-In particular, there is no legal authority to demand, as a condition of eligibility, any of the following typically-demanded documents:
+Otherwise than as noted, the providing of "proof", "verification" and sworn affidavits (in other words, documentary evidence) is not required under welfare law.
+To be specific, there is no legal authority to demand, as a condition of eligibility, any of the following typically-demanded documents:

 • bank, RRSP, GIC etc statements